 Even in the heaviest construction jams, drivers should not pull out a phone or find any other distractions.
 Even if traffic is at a halt, Georgia’s law says it’s illegal for anyone to mess with phones or electronic devices while behind the wheel.

-Collisions in work zones are rear end related due to distraction, speed and lack of attention.
-Work-zone driving requires a lot more focus for the safety of other drivers, and especially workers on the job.
+Collisions in work zones are rear-end related due to distraction, speed, and lack of attention.
+Work-zone driving requires a lot more focus on the safety of other drivers, especially workers on the job.